 Transaction Monitoring

-Cybrid assesses each ACH funding deposit transfer, and if the customer is considered high-risk, the Cybrid platform automatically places a 2-day administrative hold on the customer's transfers once they move into the pending state.
+If the customer is considered high-risk, Cybrid automatically places a 2-day administrative hold on the transfer once it enters the pending state.

-The goal is to capture ACH returns within the standard 2-day window and protect Cybrid partners from issues related to ACH returns, while helping you keep your reserve account intact.
-If an ACH return occurs during the hold period, Cybrid will credit the customer's external bank account instead.
-This also ensures complete transparency, allowing you to display accurate account balances to end users.
+The hold captures ACH returns within the standard 2-day window, protecting your reserve account.
+If an ACH return occurs during the hold period, Cybrid credits the customer's external bank account instead.
+This ensures you can display accurate balances to end users.

-The reviewing and holding states may or may not happen.
+The reviewing and holding states are conditional and may not occur for every transfer.

-You can monitor the state and check the hold_details block on any of the ACH pull funding deposit transfers.
+Monitor the state field and hold_details block on any ACH pull funding deposit transfer.

 API polling